 I suggest the beef, which is fatty and juicy, as well as the cheesy, creamy potatoes.
 They also serve fantastic roasted peppers stuffed with sour cream, as well as a crunchy cabbage salad.

 Another of my favorite dishes was the pastiche, which is a cheesy pie containing noodles.
 It’s so unique and fresh!
-Enjoying a meal at Guesthouse Kol Gjoni is one of the top things to do in Valbona, Albania, so I highly recommend it!
+Enjoying a meal at Guesthouse Kol Gjoni is one of the best things to do in Valbona, Albania, so I highly recommend it!

 Guesthouse Kol Gjoni